 Generally sweet kugel is a noodle kugel, also called lokshen kugel.
 Though there is a peppery version of noodle kugel that is both sweet and savory called Yerushalmi Kugel.

-Why you’ll love this savory kugel recipe
+Why you’ll love this kugel

 - This savory kugel is a healthy side dish to go with anything you’re making.